 2. Selenium-Rich Foods (Supports T4 → T3 Conversion)

-Selenium is one of the most important minerals for thyroid health.
+Selenium is one of the most important minerals to improve thyroid health.

 Selenium helps reduce thyroid antibodies and inflammation.